 Tuition and fees are due in full on the due date unless the account has an approved payment plan.
 It is the student’s responsibility to pay tuition and fees regardless of attendance.
-Students may either:
+Options are:

-Refunds and adjustments are available for college-credit courses 15 weeks or longer.
-Lack of attendance does not cancel a student’s incurred financial obligation.
-Adjustments and refunds of tuition and fees are permitted only when a student officially withdraws from Cornish or completes change-of-registration procedures.
-The withdrawal process is not complete until it is signed by the Director of Registration and Records.
+Refunds and adjustments are available for college credit courses 15 weeks or longer.
+Lack of attendance does not cancel your incurred financial obligation.
+Adjustments and refunds of tuition and fees are permitted only with official withdrawal from Cornish course(s) and confirmation from the Office of Registration and Records.

 Tuition refund calculations are based on three factors.

-- The dollar amount a student has paid toward tuition (cash and/or financial aid).
-If a credit balance results from a drop or withdrawal and is determined to be owed back to the student, a refund check will be mailed to the student.
-It may take up to two weeks for a refund check to be processed.
-Cash refunds are not available for courses taken for non-credit.
+If a credit balance results from a drop or withdrawal and is owed back to you, we will process the refund through the ACH E-Refund System to the designated account.
+It may take up to two weeks for your refund to be processed.

-Recipients of federal financial aid who drop below 6 credit hours or completely withdraw from Cornish during the established refund schedule will have their financial aid recalculated according to federally regulated guidelines.
-Depending on the outcome of a recalculation, students may owe:
+When a recipient of federal financial aid drops below 6 credit hours or completely withdraws from Cornish during the established refund schedule, the financial aid is recalculated according to federally-regulated guidelines.
+Depending on the outcome of the recalculation, you may owe:

 College Credit Courses: 15 Weeks or More